boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 ; 7.
 Spawn a "/bin/sh" shell for the client, in the connected session.
 ; execve("/bin//sh", NULL, NULL);
-;  EAX      EBX       ECX   EDX push edx         ; Push NULL onto the stack because the string needs to be NULL Terminated. push 0x68732f2f	 ; "hs//" - Needs to be 4 bytes to fit on stack properly push 0x6e69622f  ; "nib/" - This is "/bin//sh" backwards. mov ebx, esp     ; point ebx to stack where /bin//sh +\x00 is located
+;  EAX      EBX       ECX   EDX push edx         ; Push NULL to terminate the string. push 0x68732f2f	 ; "hs//" - Needs to be 4 bytes to fit on stack properly push 0x6e69622f  ; "nib/" - This is "/bin//sh" backwards. mov ebx, esp     ; point ebx to stack where /bin//sh +\x00 is located